pekrau/CouchDB2/README.md

 Database.view(self, designname, viewname, key=None, keys=None, startkey=None, endkey=None, skip=None, limit=None, sorted=True, descending=False, group=False, group_level=None, reduce=None, include_docs=False)
 ```
 Return the selected rows from the named design view.

+A `ViewResult` object is returned, containing the following attributes:
+- `rows`: the list of `Row` objects.
+- `offset`: the offset used for this set of rows.
+- `total_rows`: the total number of rows selected.

+A `Row` object contains the following attributes:
+- `id`: the identifier of the document, if any.
+- `key`: the key for the index row.
+- `value`: the value for the index row.
+- `doc`: the document, if any.

 ### load_index
 ```python
 Database.load_index(self, fields, id=None, name=None, selector=None)